Lenny Henry: Shakespeare

+Other work

-Music career
+Music

 In 2015, Henry was asked by Sky Arts to produce a show for them, Lenny Henry's Got The Blues.
 He worked with a group of musicians including Jakko Jakszyk, lead singer of King Crimson, to produce the album New Millennium Blues.
 The album consists of both covers of blues classics, as well as original tracks co-written by Lenny.
 Henry later released "hard-hitting animated blues video" directed by Iranian filmmaker, Sam Chegini titled The Cops Don't Know which was premiered by Classic Rock magazine on 20 April 2016.

-Writing career
+Writing

-Henry has published four books, two autobiographies, and two young adult fantasies.
+Henry has published four books: two autobiographies and two young adult fantasies.

-Who Am I, Again?
-(2019) a memoir that covered his formative years, starting with the arrival of his parents in Dudley, and ending when he began to experience success in the late 1970s.
+One work, Who Am I, Again?
+(2019), is a memoir that covers his formative years, starting with the arrival of his parents in Dudley, and ending when he began to experience success in the late 1970s.

-Rising to the Surface continues his memoirs from the point his first ended.
+Another is Rising to the Surface; it continues his memoirs from the point his first set ended.
 Rising... covers his rise to fame.
-Henry begins with his children’s show Tiswas and continues through his The Lenny Henry Show, which was broadcast for 20 years though not continuously.
+Henry begins with his children's show Tiswas and continues through his The Lenny Henry Show, which was broadcast for 20 years, though not continuously.

 Henry's two young adult books were written to address his belief that the lack of non-white characters in fantasy was harmful to young adult non-white readers.
 The Boy With Wings tells the story of a boy who sprouts wings and learns to fly.
 He and his friends must save the world.
-The Book of Legends features two black siblings Bran and Fran who live with their mother in a small Midlands town.
+The Book of Legends features two black siblings, Bran and Fran, who live with their mother in a small Midlands town.
 When their mother goes missing, their hunt for her leads them to another world.

 Personal life

 Henry met Dawn French on the alternative comedy circuit.
-They married on 20 October 1984 in Covent Garden, London and have one child, an adopted daughter named Billie.
+They married on 20 October 1984 in Covent Garden, London and have one child, an adopted daughter.
 On 6 April 2010, French and Henry announced they were "amicably" separating after 25 years of marriage.
 Their divorce was finalised in 2010.

+Since 2010, Henry has been in a relationship with casting director and theatre producer Lisa Makin.

 Henry obtained a BA Hons degree in English Literature from the Open University in 2007 and an MA in Screenwriting for TV and Film from Royal Holloway, University of London in 2010.
 He subsequently studied at the latter institution for a Doctor of Philosophy (PhD) degree on the role of black people in the media.
 In July 2018, Henry was awarded a PhD in media arts for a thesis titled Does the Coach Have to be Black?
 The Sports Film, Screenwriting and Diversity: A Practice-Based Enquiry.
+Henry was later awarded an additional honorary doctorate from Royal Holloway in 2024.

 Henry has been an open critic of British television's lack of ethnic diversity in its programmes.
 During a speech at the British Academy of Film and Television Arts in March 2014, he called the lack of minorities "appalling" and he has continued to raise the issue publicly.